ROS 2 Tutorials

 First, make sure that the crazyflies.yaml has the right URI and if you are using the Flow deck or any other position system available to the crazyflie. set the controller to 1 (PID).

-And if you have not already, install the teleop package for the keyboard. (replace DISTRO with humble or iron):
+And if you have not already, install the teleop package for the keyboard. (replace DISTRO with humble, iron, or jazzy):

 sudo apt-get install ros-DISTRO-teleop-twist-keyboard